Paul-Dempsey/rack-dev-notes/doc/build-rack.md

 The Rack instructions show running `make install`, which will make the distribution package and install the plugin into your retail Rack install.
 When you're first getting started, you really don't need to install it to your retail Rack.
-The fastest iteration on a plugin is all done right in the dev build of Rack.
+The fastest iteration on a plugin is all done right in the dev build of Rack + your plugin with a simple `make`.

-Of course, when your plugin is close to ready for publishing to the library, use `make install` to make sure it plays well with the retail Rack and other modules in your library.
+Of course, when your plugin is close to ready for publishing to the library, use `make install` to make sure it plays well with the retail Rack and the other modules in your library.

-## Set up VSCode workspace for Rack
+## Set up a VSCode workspace for Rack

 I use VSCode for editing and debugging.
 You can get it from [Download VSCode](https://code.visualstudio.com/download).
 Since we're writing C++, you'll need at least the _Microsoft C/C++_ extension for syntax highlighting, "intellisense", and debugger.